Cameron-Ord/Music-Visualizer/readme.md

 ## Releases
 I have builds for Windows on x86 architecture at the releases page.
 For Linux, go to the build section.
-I will be whipping up a release for Linux soon as well.
+Building is relatively easy.

 **For more details on how the program works, go below.**